Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Where to Stay

-Alternatively, you’ll find many more (and more affordable) accommodation options in Port Angeles.
+Alternatively, you’ll find many more (and often more affordable) accommodation options in Port Angeles.
 One of the nicest places to stay here is Olympic Lodge by Ayres.

 Sol Duc Falls in Olympic National Park, USA